telerik/scaffold-templates-core/README.md

 # scaffold-templates-core

-This repository contains scaffold templates that are alternatives to the native .NET Core templates for web application with MVC and RazorPages.
+This repository contains scaffold templates that are alternatives to the native .NET Core scaffold templates for web application with MVC and RazorPages.

 ## Getting Started